 Can eating macadamias reduce the risk of cancer?

-No single food can help prevent, treat or cure cancer but a healthy lifestyle with a balanced diet including nuts such as macadamias and regular exercise may help prevent it.
-Cancer organisations around the world recommend maintaining a healthy weight, enjoying a mostly plant-based diet (based on grains, vegetables, legumes, fruits, nuts and seeds with small amounts of lean meats, poultry, fish and reduced fat dairy foods), regular exercise and limiting alcohol as key steps you can take to reduce your risk of cancer40
+No single food can help prevent, treat or cure cancer.
+However, a healthy lifestyle with a balanced diet including nuts such as macadamias and regular exercise may reduce your risk.
+Cancer organisations around the world recommend enjoying a mostly plant-based diet (based on grains, vegetables, legumes, fruits, nuts and seeds) with small amounts of lean meats, poultry, fish and dairy foods.
+Regular exercise and limiting alcohol are also key steps you can take to reduce your risk of cancer.54